PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

   }
 ```

-Each parameter has the following properties:
+The parameters have the following properties:

 - **OriginalName** contains the original parameter used by the native command.
 Crescendo combines
   the value passed into the cmdlet with the original parameter string.
 The resulting native